Radio is what we do

 After NBC he lead the ABC Radio networks for several years before becoming a sought after consultant.
 He worked on site at Sirius Satellite radio for eight years and made the invitation to HOWARD STERN to come to the new medium.

-Three years ago, Chris Oliviero EVP of Programming for CBS asked Sterling to host a talk show once again.
+Nine years ago, Chris Oliviero EVP of Programming for CBS asked Sterling to host a talk show once again.
 Sterling on Sundays was launched.